DevankSaxena/My_Repo/README.md

 ## Bonus Tasks

 1. **Integration with MLOps:**
    Demonstration of how the system integrates with MLOps on GCP, such as using AI Platform for model training on geospatial data.
+MLOps Integration with GeoTech Data Intelligence System is added in this repository in Bonus Directory.

 2. **Real-world Dataset:**
-   Optional use of real-world datasets in addition to the provided `states.geojson` file, showcasing insights through analysis.
+   Global Landslide Data Analysis Project is Added in Bonus repository with geospatial data and result captues of Bigquery GeoViz.

 ---